 - 2 tbsp. lemon juice

-- Combine flour, baking powder and salt in a small bowl.
+Combine flour, baking powder and salt in a small bowl.
 These are your dry ingredients.

 With the mixer going on low, alternate adding the dry ingredients and milk to the wet ingredients.
 Turn the mixer off and fold in the blueberries by hand.
-(Note: if you're using previously frozen blueberries, toss them with a small amount of flour.
+(Note: if you're using previously frozen blueberries, toss them with a tablespoon of flour.
 This will prevent them from sinking in the batter.)

 Pour the batter into the prepared loaf pan and bake until a toothpick inserted in the center comes out clean.
 (About 75 minutes.)
 Once the loaf is fully baked, remove it from the oven and wait 5 minutes then transfer it from the pan to a baking rack to cool.
 Glaze while it's still warm.